dirtman/ibapi/doc/txt:add.md

 - -V &lt;view>, --View=&lt;view>:

-    Specify the view of the record to delete.
+    Specify the view for the new record.
 Default: "default".

+- -D, --Disable:

+    Disable the new record.
+Default: false.

+- -c &lt;comment>, --Comment=&lt;comment>:

+    Specify the comment for the new record.
+    Alternatively, you can specify this via the --fields option.
+    Default: "ibapi:host:add".

+- --TTL=&lt;ttl>:

+    Specify the ttl for the new record.
+    Alternatively, you can specify this via the --fields option.

+- -F &lt;fields>, --Fields=&lt;fields>:

+    Specify fields and corresponding values for the new record.
+For instance:
+    "comment=RT100931",view=default,ttl=900".

-- -f &lt;filename>, --filename=&lt;filename>:
+- -f &lt;filename>, --Filename=&lt;filename>:

-    Specify a filename containing a list of PTR records to delete.
+    Specify a filename containing a list of TXT records to create.
-    Each line should contain a hostname and optionally an IP address, in either order, separated by one or more spaces.
+    Each line should contain a hostname and a TXT value, separated by one or more spaces.
     Blank lines and lines beginning with "#" are ignored, as is anything on a line following a "#".